timxiao1203/CMSSpreadOption/README.md

 •	the same payment times as the underlying CMS,

-•	coupon equal to the forward CMS rate,
+•	coupon equal to the forward CMS rate, Coupon payment is computed as https://finpricing.com/lib/FiBondCoupon.html

 •	initial bond yield equal to the forward CMS rate.